christaylorcodes/ConnectWiseManageAPI/Docs/Update-CWMCompanyContact.md

 ```

 ### -Path
-The value that you want to perform the operation on.
+The path to the property that you want to perform the operation on.

 ```yaml
 Type: String